Contrary to other big cities, safety in Madrid is relatively high. You will rarely have any problem in the areas most people visit.

 - Keep your wallet or purse out of reach.
 Never put your wallet in your pants’ back pocket.
 If you have a backpack, put it in an inner pocket away from the zippers.
 If you have a bag, put it in the bottom and cover it with other items.

 - Beware of masses.
 Pickpockets love crowds, they are perfect to shove and rob you while you are poking around.
-Wear your backpack in front of you.
+The best advice regarding safety in Madrid is to wear your backpack in front of you.
 Stay particularly focused while you are at Plaza Mayor, El Rastro and the subway.

 - Be careful with your bag or backpack in restaurants and cafés.
 Put your legs inside your backpack straps and no one can pull it freely.
 If it’s relatively small, place your bag on your lap and cover it with your napkin.
 In any case, don’t let it hang on your chair or on the floor.